shopware/admin-api-reference/docs/guides/Quick Start/05-customer.md

   }
 }
 ```
-You can all create customers with all the essential details.
+You can create customers with all the essential details.
 Look at the [customer schema](../../../adminapi.json/components/schemas/Customer) for rest of the details.

 ## Create customer groups

+Create customer group to create a completely new customer group

 ```json http
 {